Buckeye Union High School: History

 The growth finally stabilized out at about 800 students in the 1980s and early 1990s, but bonds passed in 1980 and 1990 enabled the district to invest in updated facilities and a computer-networked campus.
 The expansion and modernization enabled Buckeye Union to handle a two-year bump of more than 100 students from 1993 to 1995.
 The new growth was unremitting, as Buckeye Union enrollment crossed the 1,000 mark.

 At last, Buckeye Union High School was overcrowded.
 With the district's service area continuing to develop, a second high school was needed.
-Ground broke in 2000 for the new Estrella Foothills High School, and the school opened in 2002.
+Ground broke in 2000 for the new Estrella Foothills High School, and the school opened in August 2001.

-With an eye to needed modernizations (the main building on campus was the old 1929 A building), renovation plans began.
+With an eye to needed modernization (the main building on campus was the old 1929 A building), renovation plans began.
 Ground broke in January 2003 for a new Buckeye Union campus; within a year, students had been moved to the new plant.
 The old B, C, D, and E wings were demolished, and further phases of the project unfolded throughout the 2000s with a new gymnasium, tennis courts, parking lots, and (in the final 2008 phase) a performing arts center and refurbished baseball field.

 By 2006, Buckeye Union had 1,646 students.
 The district embarked on building yet another high school.
 In August 2007, Youngker High School opened its doors.
 The new school helped to bring down Buckeye Union's enrollment to 1,136 in 2011–12.

-On Tuesday 22 August 2016, a 10th grade student, Ms Mariah Havard, was asked to remove her "Black Lives Matter" T-shirt for her school picture, after another (caucasian) student first told her that "Black lives don't matter" and then complained to the staff.
-The vice-principal found a white shirt for her to wear.
-Another student, Ms Genesis Santoyo was also obliged to change her "Black Lives Matter" T-shirt.
-It is reported that many other T-shirts with messages of one kind and another are generally worn including those with Confederate flags.
+On Tuesday, August 22, 2016, a 10th grade student, Ms Mariah Havard, was asked to remove her "Black Lives Matter" T-shirt for her school picture.
 There was subsequently a peaceful protest demonstration by about 10 students and some parents.
-The school principal has put out two written statements saying that the school is working to resolve the situation, but at the time of writing (31August16)it is not known if an apology has been made to either girl, or whether disciplinary measures are to be taken against either the student who complained or any of the staff involved in the action.
+The school principal and superintendent issued a public apology, and staff was trained on cultural sensitivity as a result of the issue.